Dr. Kristen Hitt, Owner

 Learn More About Dr. Vida

-Dr. Vida is originally from Nashville, Tennessee and received both her undergraduate and veterinary education at the University of Tennessee–Go Vols!
+Dr. Vida, previously Dr. Grimes, is originally from Nashville, Tennessee and received both her undergraduate and veterinary education at the University of Tennessee–Go Vols!
 She moved to Northern Virginia after graduation from veterinary school and has been practicing in the area since that time.

 Dr. Vida has a strong interest in ophthalmology cases, ultrasound, and soft tissue surgery and has attended multiple continuing education courses on each of these topics.
 Over the past several years, she has worked with various rescue groups and gained a vast amount of experience in a variety of surgical procedures.
-She is an active member of the AVMA and is a USDA accredited veterinarian.
+Dr. Vida is an active member of the AVMA and the International Veterinary Ultrasound Society.
+She is also a USDA accredited veterinarian.

 When she is not working, Dr. Vida enjoys taking barre classes, cooking, and trying different restaurants in the area.
 She and her husband also enjoy hiking, camping, and all the different outdoor activities available in the D.C. area.
 Dr. Vida currently lives at home with her husband and 3 cats (Java, Sydney, and Chloe).